-Last week, the Business Roundtable (an influential group of CEOs of major US companies) published a Roadmap for Responsible Artificial Intelligence.
+Last week, the Business Roundtable (an influential group of CEOs of major US companies) published a Roadmap for Responsible AI.
 While many companies are already thinking about responsible AI due to market forces such as the impending Artificial Intelligence Act in Europe and the demands of values-based consumers, this announcement will elevate the conversation to the C-suite.

 Some of the principles are refreshingly prescriptive, such as “innovate with and for diversity.”
 Others, such as “mitigate the potential for unfair bias,” are too vague or incomplete to be useful.
 For tech and business leaders interested in adopting any or all of these principles, the devil is in the details.
 Here’s our brief take on each principle with references to our published research (accessible to Forrester clients), where we get into much more depth on how to turn these principles into consistent practices: